xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 similarly performing chip within a different architecture family--if dedicated

-process, should suffice to fill a T1 line
+to the xml2struct process, should suffice to fill a T1 line

 (which is dedicated to transmitting XML documents efficiently).
 Going